stirera/d-chimer_v1/README_3.md

            python3 /path/to/d-chimer/dchimer.py -p blastn -L True -f testSequences.fasta

   for each cycle, will be written :
- - The blastn output : *testSequences.1.bn.csv* (cycle 1 blastn output).
+ - The blastn hits : *testSequences.1.bn.csv* (cycle 1 blastn hits).
   It is a 17 column tabultated BLASTn output file : the 12 firts are default BLAST outputs + five columns standing respectively for *taxid*, *kingdom*, *query length*,   *query sequence alignment* and *subject sequence alignment*
  - The uncovered_zones : *testSequences.1.bn.fas*
  - The blastn negative sequences : *testSequences.1.bn_neg.fasta*